This post contains affiliate links

-Citra Solv Transfer Method – Make Grain Sack Towels for your Kitchen
+Citra Solv Transfer Method

 This weeks project was inspired by antique European grain sacks!
 These are so all the rage right now, but quite pricey for the real deal, I thought it would be fun to create a project that simulated the motif, and then use it on some kitchen towels.
 I also made some matching placemats as well.
 Both of these were made using a fun transfer technique using a cleaning product called Citra-solv!